michaelp-n/Bellabeat---Google-Analytics-Case-Study/READMEIntroduction.md

 I truthfully wasn't so interested in the case study question as I was with dabbling with R. I transformed and visualized the data using the tidyverse packages, lubridate, dplyr, and reshape.
 You will find that a lot of my energy went into simply transforming and grappling with the functionalities of ggplot/R visuals.

+### What's the deal with the .Rmd file?
+In order to "complete" the case study I opted to produce an R markdown file/.pdf.
+Instead of using powerpoint/other Microsoft suite tools to provide my thoughts I wanted to challenge myself to utilize more of the functionalities of R Studio.

+In the .rmd file you'll find my code parsed down and thoughts expressed in a way that doesn't require someone to understand R to follow along with.

 ### What's in the Word Doc?
 The analytics course provided a set of pre written/guiding questions for this casestudy.
 I went ahead and took the time to jot my thoughts down for each of their questions on a Word doc.